nehakadam/AnyPicker/README.md

 ## AnyPicker - Picker Library for Mobile OS ([Download](https://curioussolutions/apps/anypicker/ "Download AnyPicker"))
 <br/>
 ## What is AnyPicker?
-AAnyPicker is a customizable jQuery picker library for Android, iOS & Windows Phone. eg Date Picker, Time Picker, DateTime Picker, Custom Select etc
+AAnyPicker is a Customizable jQuery Picker Library for Android, iOS & Windows Phone. eg Date Picker, Time Picker, DateTime Picker, Custom Select etc.

 ## Where can I use AnyPicker?
 You can use AnyPicker in your
-- Web Applications
+- Web applications
-- Mobile Websites
+- Mobile websites
-- Native Mobile Applications using Webview
+- Native mobile applications using webview
-- Hybrid Mobile Applications created using Phonegap, Titanium etc.
+- Hybrid mobile applications created using Phonegap, Titanium etc.

 ## Design Themes
 CalenStyle includes many design themes for representing events in colorful & informative manner.
 Themes were designed specifically targeting small screen or viewing area, eg mobile devices or a small section on a web page.
 But they work equally well on large screens.
 Few theme examples are shown below: